albertlast/SAP-SuccessFactorsLimitation/index.md

 features:
   - title: Know the limitation
-    details: Provide infomration about the diferent modul and there limitation
+    details: Provide information about the different module and there limitation
   - title: Workaround
     details: Provide solution to get around this limitation
 ---